Adding P2P calling to your outreach strategy

-The first question you’ll need to consider in using ThruTalk is who you will be calling.
+ThruTalk can be used to make calls at blazing speeds, and having great list & data management is pivotal to running an effective calling program.
 In general, your phone calling targets can be divided into two main types: known supporters and cold contacts.
 ThruTalk can be a valuable tool for reaching both audiences, but your approach will likely vary depending on which audience you are targeting.

 Known supporters will be the people most receptive to speaking to the campaign.
 These conversations should be longer than cold contacts, which is a good thing -- when your callers get into real conversations with your supporters, it deepens everyone’s engagement.
 This does mean that your callers will get through known supporter lists slower, but keep in mind that ThruTalk charges by the dial, not by the minute, so there is no financial penalty for longer conversations.
 Reasons for calling known supporters include: